-- Complete an observation or SOR based on the Access and Inclusion Profile as a means of providing a clear and objective opinion of both the child's and the service's strengths, abilities and needs. - Will conduct a parent review with the parent/guardian of the child - determine whether all other levels and supports have been considered and appropriately utilised, - determine whether the provision of additional capitation would result in an undesirable balance of staff and children as indicated by the National Early Years Quality Development Service guidelines, - Obtain other expert input from the HSE as necessary.
+- Complete an observation or SOR based on the Access and Inclusion Profile as a means of providing a clear and objective opinion of both the child's and the service's strengths, abilities and needs. - Conduct a review with the parent/guardian/carer of the child either before, during or after the observation/SoR - Determine whether all other levels and supports have been considered and appropriately utilised, - Determine whether the provision of additional capitation would result in an undesirable balance of staff and children as indicated by the National Early Years Quality Development Service guidelines, - Obtain other expert input from the HSE as necessary.